w3ctag/explainer-explainer/template.md

 ## Introduction

+Redlines are the fundamental unit of data in any corporate practice.
+We would like to be able to produce them easily and to represent their information content thoughtfully.
+This is important because we need the machine to `see` what we are doing.

 [The "executive summary" or "abstract".
 Explain in a few sentences what the goals of the project are, and a brief overview of how the solution works.